 Recourse funding is secured by collateral.
 This type of secured debt holds you liable for borrowing money from them, and the lender has more power because recourse loans favor them.
 In the event you default on the loan, the lender can recoup the loan balance by seizing your collateral and, when necessary, additional assets.

 Due to the lender’s freedom in this arrangement, recourse funding is more widely available than non-recourse and usually has a lower interest rate.

-The lengths the lender can go for their money can include selling other assets like your house or your car and even garnishing wages.
+The lengths the lender can go to for their money can include selling other assets like your house or your car and even garnishing wages.